 That was my reaction atleast after every 2 pages.

-Its a feel-good yet emotion-stirring read.
+Invisible Acts of Power is a feel-good yet emotion-stirring read.
 Thought-provoking, yet gentle.
-An ideal book if you’re finding yourself questioning the ‘purpose in life’, or wondering if there’s any hope left for humanity.
+An ideal book if you’re finding yourself questioning the ‘purpose of life’, or wondering if there’s any hope left for humanity.

 This is written as a series of stories with a deep message and a lot of happy endings (happy new beginnings, rather).